 - In order to give effective consent, one must be of legal age and have the mental/physical capacity to consent.
 A person may be unable to consent due to consumption of drugs or alcohol.

-Gender identity is the gender of which a person identifies which may not correspond with the gender assigned at birth.
+Gender Identity: Gender identity is the gender of which a person identifies which may not correspond with the gender assigned at birth.

-Sexual identity in relation to the gender to which a person is attracted.
+Sexual orientation: Sexual identity in relation to the gender to which a person is attracted.

 *This policy is applicable regardless of the sexual orientation and/or gender identity of the individual engaging in sexual activity.

-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available and without fee or charge to the complainant or respondent.
+Supportive measures: Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available and without fee or charge to the complainant or respondent.
 Supportive measures may be provided before or after a formal complaint has been filed or where no formal complaint has been filed.
 They are designed to restore or preserve equal access to the College’s education program or activity without unreasonably burdening the other party and include measures designed to protect the safety of the parties or campus environment or to deter sexual harassment.
 Examples of supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of campus and other similar measures.
 These measures will be kept confidential, to the extent maintaining that confidentiality does not impair the College’s ability to provide the supportive measures.

-The act of intimidating, threatening, coercing or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX, or because the individual made a report or complaint, testified, assisted or participated (or refused to participate) in any manner in an investigation, proceeding or hearing related to Title IX or this Policy.
+Retaliation: the act of intimidating, threatening, coercing or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX, or because the individual made a report or complaint, testified, assisted or participated (or refused to participate) in any manner in an investigation, proceeding or hearing related to Title IX or this Policy.
 Intimidation, threats, coercion or discrimination – including making charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report of complaint of sex discrimination or a report or formal complaint of sexual harassment for the purpose of interfering with any right or privilege secured by Title IX – constitutes retaliation.